holocode-ai/ar.gitbook/20250519-Applications-of-Industrial-AR-Inspection-Platforms.md

 While Inspect AR, Augmentir, and XMReality provide excellent foundations, **HoloCode** offers advanced capabilities for industries with unique challenges:
 - **Point Cloud Processing**: Our technology excels in handling complex 3D data, perfect for environments where standard AR mapping falls short.
-- **Custom Workflows**: HoloCode adapts to specific inspection and maintenance needs, ensuring seamless integration with your existing systems.
+- **Custom Workflows**: HoloCode.ai adapts to specific inspection and maintenance needs, ensuring seamless integration with your existing systems.
 - **Real-Time Feedback**: Our platform provides instant alerts and data visualization, enhancing decision-making in high-pressure scenarios.

-Whether you're using one of the leading platforms or seeking a standalone solution, HoloCode can elevate your AR strategy.
+Whether you're using one of the leading platforms or seeking a standalone solution, HoloCode.ai can elevate your AR strategy.
 Reach out to discover how we can tailor our tools to your industrial applications.

 ## Conclusion